Many indoor gardening enthusiasts believe that proper drainage is a must for houseplants.

 Finally, fill in the space around the actual pot with more gravel.
 You can even add another thin layer on top for a cohesive look.

-By using this method, you can use a container without holes while still providing your plant with adequate drainage.
+This method allows you to use a container without holes while still providing your plant with adequate drainage.

 And since this opens up a world of possibilities, we've included some of our favorite houseplant suggestions for you to consider.